hasindu2008/cornetto/docs/data.md

 ### HG002

-The files in the table [here](https://github.com/hasindu2008/cornetto/blob/main/docs/data-asm-hg002.tsv) are found inside the cornetto-hg002-asm directory created when you download and extract the cornetto-hg002-asm.tar.gz file from [https://doi.org/10.5061/dryad.kkwh70sfr](https://doi.org/10.5061/dryad.kkwh70sfr)
+The files in the table [here](https://github.com/hasindu2008/cornetto/blob/main/docs/data-asm-hg002.tsv) are found inside the cornetto-hg002-asm directory created when you download and extract the cornetto-hg002-asm.tar.gz file from [https://doi.org/10.5061/dryad.kkwh70sfr](https://doi.org/10.5061/dryad.kkwh70sfr).

+Note: 'hg002-Cornetto-4.3 (final)' is only applicable for the first version of the manuscript preprint.
+For the updated assemblies used in the updated version of the manuscript preprint (and the published paper), please see the HG002-updates section below.

 ### Animals